 Return on Capital Employed (ROCE)

-This ratio indicates the return by the company on its total on investment.
-It is the ultimate measure of the company’s overall performance and productivity of capital employed, this ratio when compared with industry average gives an indication about the financial performance of the company.
-ROCE is a very useful ratio in analysing capital-intensive companies in telecom / oil and gas / heavy industries etc.
+This ratio indicates the return by the company on its total investment.
+It is the ultimate measure of the company’s overall performance and productivity of capital employed, this ratio when compared with the industry average gives an indication of the financial performance of the company.
+ROCE is a very useful ratio in analysing capital-intensive companies in telecom/oil and gas / heavy industries etc.

 ROCE = Profit before interest and taxes / Total Capital employed